Fovir-GitHub/masto-fe-standalone/CONTRIBUTING.md

 ## Dependencies

-To work on the code decently, you should have Node and Yarn installed.
+To work on the code, you must have Node installed.

 To avoid fuckery, Node Version Manager is **highly recommended**: https://github.com/nvm-sh/nvm.
+You can then install the latest `lts` version of node with `nvm install --lts && nvm use --lts`.

+You should install yarn as described [here](https://yarnpkg.com/getting-started/install) and/or [here](https://yarnpkg.com/migration/guide).

 ## Testing Locally